 We will give a few reasons for the bad smell of the oral cavity:

-- tooth decay, old fillings, toothpicks visible or invisible under the teeth gums.
+- tooth decay, old fillings, tartar – visible or invisible under the teeth gums.

-- not regular brushing and cleaning with dental floss.
+- irregular brushing and cleaning with dental floss.

 - periodontal diseases that cause teeth to become loose, thereby creating pockets where bacteria colonize and lead to bad breath.

-- narrow spaces between teeth, improper dental work, stalled food, pus inflammation, and unclean prosthetic devices.
+- narrow spaces between teeth, improper dental works, food remain, pus inflammations, and unclean prosthetic devices.

 - consumption of certain medicines, especially those that reduce saliva flow and lead to dry mouth (antidepressants, antihistamines, etc.).